jesse-prpic/JessePrpic_T1A1/README.md

 # Jesse Prpic Term 1 Assignment 1 - Workbook

-## Q1
-### Identify and explain common and important components and concepts of web development markup language

 #### Answer
-Markup languages are fundamental and are the foundation of creating and structuring web pages.
+Markup languages are fundamental and the foundation of creating and structuring web pages.
 HyperText Markup Language or more known as HTML is the most common markup language and is the backbone of web content (Varagouli, 2021).

 Other languages include; XML, SGML and XHTML but for this portion of the workbook we will only focus on HTML.